Chad Littlefield Resources

 Four questions to reflect on, adapted from the work of Peter Block.

-Session 4: Context before Content Resources
+Session 4: Connection before Content Resources

 This 10 minute long video provides an icebreaker to warm up any meeting.